gaxmann/suhr/_archive/kivy-prototype/README_prototype.md

 - ❌ NO display of a meaningful sun position
 - ❌ NO single-hand clock design
-- ❌ NOT the CURRENT Sun Clock concept
+- ❌ NOT yet the CURRENT Sun Clock concept in all its beauty

 ## How to run this prototype?